Amaryllis Mavragani (Acting Editor-in-Chief), PhD

-Join the Editorial Board
+Editorial Board Members/Section Editors

 Filip Drozd, PhD

+Filip Drozd's research focus includes infant, child, and family mental health, implementation research, study protocols of RCTs, and evaluation of health information systems.
 Dr. Drozd is concernd with the translation of research into practice, and the use of technology and research methods to work systematically for safer and more effective health and social services for infants, children, and their families.

-Peter Giacobbi Jr, PhD
+Peter Giacobbi Jr., PhD

 Associate Professor, West Virginia University, USA